Federal court: NC school can’t require girls to wear skirts

 The court also ordered further hearings should be held by a lower federal court on claims that the policy violated the federal Title IX anti-discrimination law.

-Tuesday’s ruling came after an en banc hearing before a full 16 judges of the 4th Circuit.
+Tuesday’s ruling came after an en banc hearing before 16 judges of the 4th Circuit.
 It overturns a previous decision by a three-judge panel of the same court that had found the public charter school wasn’t subject to the equal protection clause because it didn’t meet all criteria to be considered a state actor.

 The plaintiffs, who were represented by the American Civil Liberties Union, hailed the decision.